 - getting plenty of Vitamin K2, essential for putting calcium in just the right places

-*One little factoid of note here: Grains, legumes, nuts, and seeds are coated with phytic acid, which if not soaked away, prevents the body from absorbing minerals.
+*One little factoid of note here: Grains, legumes, nuts, and seeds are coated with phytic acid, which if not soaked away before eating, prevents the body from absorbing minerals.
 This means fewer minerals are available in your saliva to rebuild tooth enamel.
+This is one of the few things we do know about rebuilding tooth enamel, that minerals in your saliva make a difference.
 If you eat these foods while trying to rebuild tooth enamel, they should be soaked first to reduce phytic acid.
-I just avoid grains and legumes.
-I soak raw nuts and seeds and then dehydrate them in a low oven until crunchy.

 I believe that following this diet, over a couple of years, has healed my leaky gut and reduced inflammation in my body, as well as strengthened my tooth enamel.

-I make sure I get Vitamin K2 in the form of natto (a Japanese dish of fermented soybeans — fermentation negates the phytic acid), gouda cheese, paté I make from organic chicken livers, egg yolks, and ghee, and that I balance K2 with enough calcium, phosphorus, magnesium, and Vitamin D3 to optimize nutrition.
+I make sure I get Vitamin K2 in the form of natto (a Japanese dish of fermented soybeans), gouda cheese, brie, paté I make from organic chicken livers, egg yolks, and ghee, and that I balance K2 with enough calcium, phosphorus, magnesium, and Vitamin D3 to optimize nutrition.
 The information is evolving.
 Read more here.

-I also take food-based Standard Process supplements recommended by my nutritionist so that my digestive system absorbs more of the nutrients from the healthy foods I eat.
-You can only get this brand through health care professionals (clinical nutritionists, acupuncturists, chiropractors, and others).
+I take food-based Standard Process supplements recommended by my nutritionist so that my digestive system absorbs more of the nutrients from the healthy foods I eat.
+You can only buy this brand through health care professionals (clinical nutritionists, acupuncturists, chiropractors, and others — in Austin, People’s Pharmacy carries them, and they will ask you who recommended you take them).

 If you don’t have access to Standard Process supplements, consider taking Betaine HCl to increase stomach acid before eating and improve your digestion.
 (If you’re on anti-inflammatory medications, talk to your doctor before taking it.)
 Here’s how to find the right dosage.

-The body’s production of these enzymes declines with age.
 Taking digestive enzymes before meals helps your body assimilate the nutrients in your food.
-Enzymes help break down fats, protein, carbohydrates.
-This formula contains a small dose of Betaine Hcl, so you might want to try it by itself to see if it’s enough to help with stomach acid.
+This formula from the NOW brand contains a small dose of Betaine Hcl as well as digestive enzymes, so you might want to try it by itself to see if it’s enough to help with stomach acid.

 Refining my dental hygiene practice